currentsauce/currentsauce.github.io/WIP/2025-09-23-OutdoorLads-LED-Matrix.md

 ![Jinx!
 Control Panel](/blog_images/odl_led_matrix/Jinx_Panel.png "The finished Jinx!
 Control Panel."){: style="max-width:500px;" }

+Actually, before I made the text utility in Visual C, I made it in Python.
+It worked, it was great.
+But you know what wasn't great?
+For some reason, the Windows on-screen keyboard *would not pop up* for the text boxes.
+I tried to figure this out, and came up empty handed.
+I guess there mustn't be many cases of people wanting the Windows on-screen keyboard with a Python GUI!
+Rather than waste hours on this, I went the Visual C route.
+Brushed up my Visual C skills in the process so this was kind of beneficial.

 ![Tablet Desktop](/blog_images/odl_led_matrix/Desktop.png "The desktop, with the shortcut to launch the software, and a shutdown shortcut.
 Also very on-brand too."){: style="max-width:500px;" }